Stove Top Artichoke Spinach Dip & More Cheesy Favorites

 One of Todd’s old co-workers, Jason, shared the recipe and we immediately shared it on the blog, with the added addition of fresh thyme.
 This brie dip has been in our collection of dip recipes over all these years and it’s always a top favorite too.

 Sriracha Beach Dip Recipe: On occasion, we’ve been known to make healthy dips too, ones with no cheese but still, with plenty of flavor and texture.
 This sriracha bean dip recipe was made on a whim when we were craving some light protein.
 With a can of white beans in my pantry combined with my love for spicy sriracha hot sauce, we made this super simple dip that has gotten raves from all around.

 Add some fresh raw vegetables to dip and what you have is a guilt free party appetizer that even your cheese loving friends (like me!) can still appreciate.

 Mango Salsa Recipe: This is probably the healthiest “dip” in our collection, but some consider this more of a side dish than maybe a dip.
 Either way, it can be enjoyed with a bag of potato chips or as a side salad.

 If it’s a summer gathering or for a picnic, this mango salsa is something I’ll reach for first.
 The super fresh flavors make this salsa really exciting on salads, seafood or tacos.
 It’s bright, juicy, sweet and full of flavor.
 Add a margarita along side and you have a perfect celebration for Cinco de Mayo.

 Whew.
-Now we feel our dip recipe collection is much more complete now that we’ve included the artichoke spinach version.
+Now we feel our dip recipe collection is much more complete now that we’ve included the stove top artichoke spinach dip version.
 And we do hope you treat yourself to something warm and cheesy before the year ends because we truly believe that we all deserve a heaping spoonful of decadent joy.
 Enjoy this stove top spinach artichoke dip as well as the other cheesy dips with friends and family.
 They’re meant to share with our hungry companions.

-Cooking Method for Artichoke Spinach Dip on the Stove Top:
+Cooking Method for Stove Top Artichoke Spinach Dip:

 cook onions, garlic, artichoke hearts and spinach